 Continue reading “What is the difference between the Egyptian Vulture and the Palm-Nut Vulture?”

 What is a group of eagles called?

-A group of eagles is called a convocation of eagles or a congregation of eagles.
+A group of eagles is called a convocation of eagles, a congregation of eagles, or a jubilee of eagles.

 What is falconry?

 Falconry is the tradition of hunting with birds of prey, or raptors.
 It is called falconry because the birds are in the Falconidae family, which includes all birds of prey that kill their prey with their sharp beaks.

 Birds in the Falconidae family include falcons, gyrfalcons, hobbies, kestrels, and merlins.